isomerpages/nlb-learning/_singapore/Adults/Content.md

 <p class="has-text-right margin--top--xl"><a href="#main-content">Back to top</a></p>

+<h5 id="japanese occupation" class="margin--bottom--lg"><b>Playlist: Japanese Occupation - Fall of the Gibraltar of the East</b></h5>

+Singapore, used to be the British stronghold and nicknamed the "Gibraltar of the East", was captured by the Japanese after fierce fighting that lasted between 8-15 February 1942.

+Check out these resources to help you gain some understanding of the events which led to the fall of Singapore.

 <h3><b>Learning Package</b></h3>
 <h5 class="margin--bottom--lg" id="lp-green-econ" ><b>The Many Names of Singapore </b></h5>
 <p>We probably are familiar with the variant names of Singapore such as Temasek and Singapura today.
 Back in the 17<sup>th</sup> to early 19<sup>th</sup> century, Singapore was identified as a promontory, a strait, a ridge, an island, as well as a settlement, based on naming conventions on cartographical references that have been documented.<sup><a href="#footnote-five">1</a></sup> For Singaporeans, this is a nation we associate with, and a place we call home.
 This learning package offers some trivia to the variant names of Singapore from early records.</p>